Overages on Accounts: Processing Procedures

 b) the overage is on an external award (e.g., federal awards, non-government grants), overages will be covered by Institution’s general write-off account (unrestricted funds).

-4) Deviations from these procedures are at the discretion of the Director of Research and the Chief Financial Officer.
+4) Deviations from these procedures are at the discretion of the Deputy Director & Vice President for Research and the Vice President of Finance & Accounting.

 * Cost Share accounts